killbill/slate/source/includes/_security.md

 **Response**

-If successful, returns a status code of 200 and a userRoles object.
+If successful, returns a status code of 200 and a UserRoles object.

 ### Update roles associated with a user